 It's good to have jetty compiled before running these tests, because the demo depends on Jetty JARs from the Maven repository.
 Alternatively, you can download these JARs manually from one of the Maven repositories.
 Please take a look at build.xml file in jetty-ant-demo folder for a list of needed JARs.

 Modifying build.xml from jetty-ant-demo is also the easiest way to start playing with this plugin.

 How to start?

-- Get jetty sources from the SVN repository (TODO: are jetty-contrib builds included in the Jetty CI builds?
-If yes, there will be no need to download sources from SVN).
+- Get jetty sources from the SVN repository (TODO: are jetty-contrib builds included in the Jetty CI builds?).

 - Build them with 'mvn install'